working with a graphic designer:

 - why are your design prices not listed?

-- do you offer retainers?
+- do you offer retainers? how do they work?

 - do you provide pro-bono work or discounted rates?